gelmio/oblivious-svelte/oblivious/Oblivious.md

 No people.
 No food.
 It’s the hottest, most stifling, most humid day I’ve had on the whole trip.
 The sun is *brutal*, and there's absolutely zero shade.
 Being crook, I was dehydrated before I even started.
-It feels like my body's got nothing left.
+It feels like my bodys got nothing left.
 I’m riding around using only half a brain; if that.
 In the distance, I see a tiny village.
 There's a shack. *They're selling food.*